How to Get Cast in a Hallmark Movie

 Who are the top Hallmark casting directors and how can you impress them?

-Penny Perry joined Crown Media Family Networks (now Hallmark Media) as vice president of casting in the fall of 2016.
-She has since expanded her scope, now serving as senior vice president of talent, casting, and programming for the team that produces all of Hallmark’s original content.
+Perry joined Crown Media Family Networks (now Hallmark Media) as vice president of casting in the fall of 2016.
+She later expanded her scope, serving as senior vice president of talent, casting, and programming for the team that produces all of Hallmark’s original content.
 Prior to joining the network full-time, she cast more than 150 original films for Hallmark Channel as an independent contractor.
-Perry has also worked with big-name directors, including Ron Howard, Carl Reiner, and Robert Redford.
+Perry also worked with big-name directors, including Ron Howard, Carl Reiner, and Robert Redford.

 But what does it take to make an impression on someone at the executive level?
-For Perry, it’s “someone [who] stays connected to the other actor and brings themselves through the role.
+For Perry, it was “someone [who] stays connected to the other actor and brings themselves through the role.
 I love actors and try to advocate for them always.”

 “When Calls the Heart”